sigedu-org/website/_pages/bea/bea19.md

 ### Accepted Papers

-We've received a total of 92 submissions to the main workshop track.
-After careful review, we've approved the following 38 papers, leading to a 41% acceptance rate for the main workshop.
+We received a total of 92 submissions to the main workshop track.
+After careful review, we approved the following 38 papers, leading to a 41% acceptance rate for the main workshop.

 - *How Good are Modern LLMs in Generating Relevant and High-Quality Questions at Different Bloom's Skill Levels for Indian High School Social Science Curriculum?* (Nicy Scaria, Suma Dharani Chenna and Deepak Subramani)
 - *Synthetic Data Generation for Low-resource Grammatical Error Correction with Tagged Corruption Models* (Felix Stahlberg and Shankar Kumar)